rafaelsanchezbaez/BigData/evaluation/Final_project/Final_project.md

 Determine which variables weigh more to increase or decrease the probability that the event in question will happen to someone

 This assignment of the probability of occurrence of the event to a certain subject, as well as the determination of the weight that each of the dependent variables in this probability, are based on the characteristics of the subjects to whom, effectively, these occur or not. events.
-For example, logistic regression will take into account the values ​​assumed in a series of variables (age, sex, educational level, position in the household, migratory origin, etc.) by the subjects who are effectively unemployed (=1) and those who they are not (=0).
+For example, logistic regression will take into account the values assumed in a series of variables (age, sex, educational level, position in the household, migratory origin, etc.) by the subjects who are effectively unemployed (=1) and those who they are not (=0).
 Based on this, it will predict for each of the subjects – regardless of their real and current status – a certain probability of being unemployed (that is, of having a value of 1 in the dependent variable).
 Let's say, if someone is a young non-head of household, with low education and of male sex and migrant origin (although he is employed), the model will predict a high probability of being unemployed (since the unemployment rate of the group thus defined is high), generating a variable with those estimated probabilities.
 And it will proceed to classify it as unoccupied in a new variable, which will be the result of the prediction[6].
 #### Multilayer perceptron
 The Perceptron Multilayer model is made up of an input layer, hidden layers and an output layer (Figure 4) which are made up of a series of neurons that are responsible for receiving, processing and sending data to other neurons, processing the information through different mathematical functions.